vskosp/vsGoogleAutocomplete/README.md

 </form>
 ```
 In the example above validator will checks if autocomplete result is a valid google address <b>and</b> if it is a full address (street number, street, ...).
+#### Validation errors
+Validator publishes validation errors if validation is failed.

+If validation is failed, validator publish to `NgModelController.$error` error with name `vsAutocompleteValidator` <b>and</b> names of each embedded validator to `NgModelController.vsAutocompleteErorr` hash object.
 #### Custom validators
 Also you can add your own validator for your own needs.
 Embedded validator should validate [PlaceResult](https://developers.google.com/maps/documentation/javascript/places#place_details_results) object, which returns after autocomplete.
 For this, you should add factory to your main module, which must return function.